High potential learners so often need ‘harder work’ – not just more work. They need more challenge – not just more work.

 Events, online clubs and local groups

-• Events by Potential Plus UK – From online chess clubs and ‘fireside chats’ to in person local Explorer groups and our Big Family Weekends
+- Events by Potential Plus UK – From online ‘fireside chats’ to in-person local Explorer groups and our Be Curious Weekends

 Easy guides to inspiring and nurturing ‘higher order thinking skills’ (HOTS)